makrai/notes/wagner2203-transformer-speech-emo-valence.md

     wav2vec 2.0 or HuBERT (Wang+ [23]) shows best performance in the ranking
     * hE, some of the more complex models [32] only report results without fint
     * eg the cross-representation encoder-decoder model by Makiuchi+ (2021)
-* dimensional emotion
+* dimensional emotion (deferred)
   * the aforementioned studies have focused on emotional categories
   * several studies concentrate on dimensions
 * most comparable to ours is that of Srinivasan+ [16],
   * wav2vec 2.0/HuBERT fine-tuned on arousal, dominance, and valence
   * particularly good in predicting valence
     * a feature which has long escaped audio-based models
-  * When additionally joining audio embeddings from the fine-tuned models and text representations obtained with a pre-trained BERT model, they got a concordance correlation coefficient (CCC) for valence of .683 on the MSP-Podcast corpus [34]
+  * When additionally joining
+    audio embeddings from the fine-tuned models and text representations obtained with a pre-trained BERT model: a concordance correlation coefficient (CCC) for valence of .683 on the MSP-Podcast corpus [34]
   * Srinivasan+ distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a CCC of .627
-    * massive improv compared to the previous SOTA performance of .377 [35]
+    * massive improvment compared to the previous SOTA performance of .377 [35]
-  * Table 2, summarises their results for w2v2-b, hubert-b, w2v2-L, & hubert-L
+  * Table 2 summarises their results for w2v2-b, hubert-b, w2v2-L, & hubert-L
     without cross-modal distillation
-  * back up two of our earlier findings:
+  * these back up two of our earlier findings:
     * large architecture is superior to the base model and
     * HuBERT outperforms wav2vec 2.0
   * CCC performance surpasses both that of